ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ## Privacy

-In general all data must stay within the organisation (Verein) and can only be accessed by members or admins.
+In general all data must stay within the organisation (Verein).
+Members see other members' data only if they allowed it.
-Personally identifiable information should be stored in Keycloak.
+Data which makes a person identifiable should be in Keycloak.
 The only exceptions are:

 - bank account and billing address, which gets completely removed from the server (for security reasons)